crs904620522/CSTNe-tet/README.md

 **Waiting**

-##### Dataset:
+### Dataset:

-Light Field Dataset: We use the same dataset provided by  for training and test.
-Please first download light field dataset with its full-view depth information, and put them into corresponding folders in ***data/HCInew***.
+Light Field Dataset: We use the same dataset provided by Wang (https://github.com/YingqianWang/DistgASR) for training and test.
+Many thanks for their work.

 **If you find our code or paper useful, please consider citing:**